-Apply for all courses, scholarships and assistantships with our online application form.
-A non-refundable US $50 application fee is charged to apply.
+Apply for all courses, scholarships, and assistantships with our online application form.
+A non-refundable $50 USD application fee is charged to apply.
 This fee is not applied to course fees.

 Before beginning your application, read the application instructions, so that you can prepare any required materials.

-- Only one application form and one non-refundable US$50 application fee are needed to apply each year.
+- Only one application form and one non-refundable $50 USD application fee are needed to apply each year.

 - Student applications received prior to midnight (11:59 PST) February 1 are entered into a lottery for scholarship and priority placement.
-Applications received afterward will be considered on a first-come, first-served basis for remaining openings.
+Student applications received afterward will be considered on a first-come, first-served basis for remaining openings.